 As a Thinkster Math instructor, I grade and send feedback on each of my students’ worksheets.
 This is a screenshot from the Thinkster Math program.
 Students and parents can easily see the instructor’s feedback.

 As a Thinkster Math instructor, I can see my students’ working out, how long they’ve spent writing, thinking and erasing.
 I can even “playback” their work.
 This shows me how the student has approached answering each question.

 My favorite part of my work as a Thinkster Math instructor are one-on-one coaching calls I have with my Thinkster Math students.
 During these calls, we review how their work has been going and preview upcoming work.
 I also teach strategies for any tricky work they’ve met or are about to meet and we discuss and sort out any problems related to the math they have been working on at school.

 The Thinkster Math Parent Insights app

-I hope this post has given you an great insight into “behind the scenes” at Thinkster Math .
-For your 1 week trial and 10% off for 3 months, use the referral code mathinsider1 or sign up from the following link: Maths Insider Thinkster Math discount
+I hope this post has given you a great insight into “behind the scenes” at Thinkster Math .
+For your 1 week trial click below:

 I saw this cool comic strip below, by the funny folks at Saturday Morning Breakfast Cereal (SMBC), a few weeks ago on Facebook , and spent a good few minutes cry-laughing (is that a thing?)
 Even my daughter in the midst of wrangling with quadratic equations in preparation for a math test, joined in.
 You see, even for seasoned math teachers, math lovers and professional scientists and mathematicians, arithmetical errors are all too common when problem solving.